theantidoak/Calculator/README.md

   5. Using brackets before and after each
   6. Using top functions before and after each

-  find and debugging took a long time.
+  finding and debugging took a long time.

 What I learned from this is to make comments early.
 (I made them at the end this time).
 Also if I revisit, I may try to contain every button function in its own function instead of having the operate() and equate() functions which seemed to make my operator and top functions cross wires.